marschall-lab/panacus/examples/ordered_pangenome_growth_statistics.md

 # Ordered Pangenome Growth Statistics

 *TIP:*
-You can execute this file by downloading it and running:
+You can try this example by downloading this file and running:
 ````bash
 cat ordered_pangenome_growth_statistics.md | sed -n '/```shell/,/```/p' | sed '/```/d' | bash
 ````